google/gn-language-server/README.md

 - Pre-release versions are `1.<odd>.x`
 - Release versions are `1.<even>.x`

+For Rust releases on crates.io, we use `1.<even>.x-prerelease` for pre-releases.

 ## Architecture

 For an overview of the project's architecture, see [ARCHITECTURE.md](./ARCHITECTURE.md).